mattdistefano/accessibility-training/readme.md

 With few exceptions, all form fields should have visible labels.
 Placeholder text may also be used, but should not be used in lieu of a label.
 (1.1.1, 3.3.2)

-When forms will be validated prior to submission, visual indication of any validation failures should be provided, along with descriptive error messages (3.3.1, 3.3.3)
+When forms will be validated prior to submission, visual indication of any validation failures should be provided, along with descriptive error messages.
+(3.3.1, 3.3.3)

 Similar forms should use consistent structure and labeling patterns.
 For example, if two forms on a site ask for the user's Social Security Number, they should use the same label text and input structure.
 (3.2.4)

+TODO identifying required fields

 ### Context changes